Polkadot-Blockchain-Academy/pba-book/content/substrate/tips-tricks/slides.md

 > false
 ```

-- Google "weird float behavior" fro more entertainment around this.
+- Search "weird float behavior" for more entertainment around this.

 ---v